zachwieja/2LiftStudios/README.md

 When the _LENGTH_ value is reduced between successive _CLOCK_ signals and the current step is beyond the new _LENGTH_, the next step is adjusted - depending on the mode.
 For _Increment_ mode the current step is set to 0 (the first step).
 For _Decrement_, _Inclusive_, and _Exclusive_, the value is set to _LENGTH_ - 1.

 ## <a name="quant"></a> Quant
-DO NOT USE THIS - It is bugger (memory corruption and will crash VCV Rack)
+DO NOT USE THIS - It is a work in progress and buggy (memory corruption and will crash VCV Rack)

 Takes a single polyphonic input, quantizes each channel to the closest note within an evenly tempered scale, and copies the quantized values to the output.
 This module does not support non-symmetric scales (different values on they way down).
 There are three separate sets of controls for the the scale, root and octave parameters.